Amtrak train crash details start to emerge

 Investigators are looking into why the switch was aligned that way, among other things, according to Sumwalt.

-He said investigators tested the hand-thrown switch and found "no exception" to its operation, he said.
+He said investigators tested the switch and found "no exceptions" to its operation, he said.

 The signal system along the section of the track was down and tracks were being manually controlled by CSX, according to Richard Anderson, Amtrak CEO and president.
 He said the CSX dispatch center directed the Amtrak train to the track where the derailment happened.